dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 Stellar Flare is similar to Starlord in that it is only good on single target and starts feeling very bad with any further added targets.

 Twin Moons and Stellar Drift both fit the exact same “niche” meaning one will always be picked over the other.
 Currently Starfall is strong enough and or dots are weak enough for Stellar Drift to always be the superior pick when deciding between the two.
-A talent move seems like the only good solution in this case.
+A talent move seems like the only good solution in this case as both significantly improve how AoE feels.

 ### Tier 50: